PowerDNS/pdns/pdns/recursordist/docs/http-api/endpoint-zones.rst

 .. http:post:: /api/v1/servers/:server_id/zones

   Creates a new domain.
-The client body must contain a :json:object:`Zone`.
+The client body must contain a :json:schema:`Zone`.

   :query server_id: The name of the server